-Here is one of the most interesting and sought after SuperBetahi-fI stereo video recorders to ever hit the consumer market.
-From it's innovative mechanical design you would think that Sony assigned a special team just to develop something totally different.
+Here is one of the most interesting and sought-after SuperBetahi-fI stereo video recorders to ever hit the consumer market.
+Sony must have assigned a special team just to develop a totally different Betamax.
 Something that would make the world notice how unique Beta is.
-Their engineering logic may have gone something like this: "We've had top loaders and front loaders, why not one that hands you the cassette?"
-Plus it will not look like a VCR at all, but just another fine entertainment component.
-So here it is, the SL-HF750 (SL-HF950 in Europe) and the only model of its kind.
-It also is one of the best selling Betas of all time.
-Using a system called linear-skating it does literally bring the tape out and hand it to you.
-Just a gimmick it might seem, if it were not for the fact that it is also one smart, strong performing Beta!
+Their engineering logic may have gone something like this: "We've had top loaders and front loaders; why not one that hands you the cassette?"
+Plus, it will not look like a VCR at all, and be another fine entertainment component.
+So here it is, the SL-HF750 (SL-HF950 in Europe), the only model of its kind.
+It also turned out to be one of the best-selling Betas of all time.
+Using a system called linear-skating, it does literally bring the tape out and hand it to you.
+Just a gimmick it might seem, if it were not for the fact that it is also one smart, high-performing Beta!
 Almost every feature you can think of is here.
 This is a SuperBetahi-fi VCR that records and plays all three tape speeds: , , and even s Hi-Band.
 It receives NTSC stereo broadcasts, along with SAP and CATV channels.
-It has index marking, erase and search, auto playback, sharpness control, linear time display, auto tape return, BetaScan, BetaSkipScan, on-screen display, LED peak-level meters and a crystal clear picture in pause, 1/10 speed,1/5 speed and double speed in both forward and reverse.
-More features include editing function switch, auto-rewind in play, "Quick Timer" record, headphone jack with volume control and the programmable timer does 6-events over a 3-week period.
+It has index marking, erase and search, auto playback, sharpness control, linear time display, auto tape return, BetaScan, BetaSkipScan, on-screen display, LED peak-level meters, and a crystal clear picture in pause, 1/10 speed,1/5 speed, and double speed in both forward and reverse.
+More features include an editing function, auto-rewind in play, "Quick Timer" record, a headphone jack with volume control, and the programmable timer does 6 events over a 3-week period.
 PCM and edit switches for making better copies and playing PCM recordings.
 Virtually everything is duplicated on the remote, plus it has a jog control wheel with a shuttle ring.
 Now I ask you, did they pull out all the stops or what?
 The Sony SL-HF750 will make a great addition to any home studio.
 1 fine beta!
-Links to more information is available from the features listing below.
+Links to more information are available from the features listing below.

 •